MetaMask/SIPs/SIPS/sip-11.md

 ### MetaMask Integration

-The `severity` key is added to the return object to indicate to the extension if the content returned should be displayed in the modal.
-Insights with a severity level of `critical` will be surfaced to the modal.
+The `severity` key is added to the return object to indicate the severity level of the content being returned to the extension.
+This will help trigger certain UI in the extension.
+Currently, a warning modal will be triggered for content with a severity level of `critical`.
 The modal will require a checkbox to be checked before the user can continue with the transaction.

+In the future, the `SeverityLevel` enum can be expanded to include other levels that can be also be used to influence the UI in the extension.

+Transaction insight snaps were previously triggered on view of their respective tabs, but with the addition of the `severity` key, execution would become unprompted in order to determine if a modal needs to be displayed as you reach the confirmation screen.

 ## Copyright